 The problem with character meals is that they don’t allow guests to keep a safe distance from the Cast Members and hugging them means passing germs on to other guests doing the same.

-Besides the traditional attractions and shows, there are some other experiences in Disney World that will have to change or be closed for a while as part of these new safety measures.
+Besides the traditional attractions and shows, there are some other experiences in Disney World that have to change or be closed for a while as part of these new safety measures.
 Anything that keeps guests too close to Cast Members or to each other is on the chopping block.

 Bibbidi Bobbidi Boutique